• Skip to primary navigation

 © istockphoto.com / Peeter Viisimaa

-The intention of the research is to contribute towards filling some of the informational gaps in our knowledge of African LIC labour markets by developing a set of labour market profiles for a sample of low-income African countries in, as far as the data allows, a consistent manner.
-This research will develop a series of papers that focus on four African countries—three LICs, namely Kenya, Tanzania and Uganda, and Zambia, which is a lower-middle income country—describing and profiling the labour market activities of their populations in a systematic and consistent way.
-We hope to firmly establish a robust baseline for future analyses in these countries, as well as provide a template for similar analyses in other countries.
+The research contributes towards filling some of the informational gaps in our knowledge of African LIC labour markets by developing a set of labour market profiles for a sample of low-income African countries in, as far as the data allows, a consistent manner.
+This research develops a series of papers that focus on four African countries—three LICs, namely Kenya, Tanzania, and Uganda, and Zambia, which is a lower-middle income country—describing and profiling the labour market activities of their populations in a systematic and consistent way.
+We attempt to firmly establish a robust baseline for future analyses in these countries, as well as provide a template for similar analyses in other countries.

-Second, we will look at the best way of modelling these labour markets econometrically.
-This will be done to explain differences in labour market participation, employment and earnings within each of the countries.
+Second, we look at the best way of modeling these labour markets econometrically.
+This is done to explain differences in labour market participation, employment, and earnings within each of the countries.

 Project Overview